fashandge/partools/README.md

     return array[section].sum()

 # split the big array by rows, each worker sum up one section of 10000 rows at a time
-# To avoid expensive copy of the big array, set it as the global_arg
 section_size = 10000
 sections = [xrange(start, start+section_size)
             for start in xrange(0, big_array.shape[0], section_size)]

+# To avoid expensive copy of the big array, set it as the global_arg.
+The key assumption
+# is that the worker function will NOT modify the big array (read-only).
 section_sum_list = parmap.map(section_sum, sections, global_arg=big_array,
                               chunksize=25, processes=4)
 total_sum = sum(section_sum_list) # reduce results